JaakkoL/simple-node-encryption/README.md

 # simple-node-encryption

-This module uses nodes core [crypto](https://nodejs.org/api/crypto.html) module into a simple encryption service.
+This module uses nodes core [crypto](https://nodejs.org/api/crypto.html) module for providing a simple encryption service.
+Currently only AES algorithms are tested to work, but generally this should work with other ciphers.

 ## Usage